During this unusual year, we’ll keep you updated on news, updates and decisions being made that affect our community

-We have begun planning to offer student programs and services virtually, and we will work closely with students to develop new and creative ways to uphold and sustain our bonds and community spirit
+Student programs and services continue to be offered virtually, and we will work closely with students to develop new and creative ways to uphold and sustain our bonds and community spirit.

 The University has extended the suspension of all international Columbia-related travel for all affiliates until further notice.
 For students, domestic Columbia-related Travel continues to be suspended.
 Additionally, all Columbia affiliates are strongly urged to postpone any non-essential personal travel abroad, and to follow state guidance for personal domestic travel.

 As the pandemic evolves, decisions about health and safety will be continuously updated, including who can be on campus, limitations on interactions and gatherings and much more.